arognoni/upo-web-app/README.md

 ```

 The complete project can be found in the `complete-project` branch.
-A standalone script allows one to generate the SQLite database:
+A standalone script allows one to generate the SQLite database from the CSV file:

 ```bat
 python create_db.py